 Here’s a closer look at the steps you should take to avoid scams involving cashier’s checks.

 1. Don’t Accept a Cashier’s Check If There Are Signs of a Scam

-One common cashier’s check scam involves someone overpaying for an online purchase — so if you receive a cashier’s check for more than the purchase price, don’t accept it.
+One common cashier’s check scam involves someone overpaying for an online purchase — so if you sell something and receive a cashier’s check for more than the purchase price, don’t accept it.